palmaraz/GuadalShiftR/README.md

 ## Reproducible workflow

 This section shows how to reproduce the results of the accompanying paper.
+A [workflowr](https://workflowr.github.io/workflowr/) compiled website is found in folder `./docs/index.html`.
 The [code](https://github.com/palmaraz/GuadalShiftR/tree/master/code) folder has the following structure:

 ``` bash
 .